eyalroth/ScalaImplictsProposal/lens.md

 }
 ```

-Despite this proposal's approach on splitting the abstraction connecting the various implicit use cases, it does acknowledge this as a shared problem between them; that is, except for dependency injection, where everything is defined locally.
+Despite this proposal's approach on splitting the abstraction connecting the various implicit techniques, it does acknowledge this as a shared problem between them; that is, except for dependency injection, where everything is defined locally.

 #### Conflict resolution

 If we look at name conflicts, there are two ways to resolve them.
 The first is renaming the symbol on `import`, which resolves the conflicts for the entire scope.
 The second is to specify the fully qualified name of the symbol, which resolves it for that location and that location only.

-This proposal wishes to enable conflict resolution for implicits via the "scope resolution" rather than "call-site resolution".
-There are two reasons for this approach:
+This proposal wishes to enable conflict resolution for implicits via the "scope resolution" rather than "call-site resolution", and for two reasons:

 1. Implicits are all about less verbose code, and call-site resolution is by far a more verbose option.
 2. Call-site resolution requires invention of new syntax that needs to integrate with already existing language construct, making it a hefty task to say the least.

-Additionally, unlike name resolution, implicit resolution could be extended to support larger scopes than a just single source-code file, by allowing to specify resolutions inside a package object and thus applying these resolutions to the entire package.
+Additionally, unlike name resolution, implicit resolution could be extended to support larger scopes than just a single source-code file, by specifying resolutions inside a package object and thus applying these resolutions to the entire package.

 #### Global coherence